SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 Several simple parameterizations for unresolved physical processes including precipitation or boundary layer mixing are implemented, and new ones can be externally defined and passed as an argument to the model constructor.
-SpeedyWeather.jl is an intermediate-complexity general circulation model [@Kucharski2013] and research playground with an (almost) everything-flexible attitude.
-It can be thought of as a conceptual reinvention of the Fortran SPEEDY model [@Molteni2003] in the Julia programming language [@Bezanson2017].

-SpeedyWeather.jl internally uses three sub-modules `RingGrids`, `LowerTriangularMatrices`, and `SpeedyTransforms`. `RingGrids` is a module that discretizes the sphere on iso-latitude rings and implements interpolations between various such grids.
-`LowerTriangularMatrices` is a module used to define the spectral space of the spherical harmonic coefficients. `SpeedyTransforms` implements the spectral transform between the grid-point space as defined by `RingGrids` and the spectral space defined in `LowerTriangularMatrices`.
-These three modules are independently usable and therefore make SpeedyWeather.jl, beyond its main purpose of simulating atmospheric motion, also a library for the analysis of gridded data on the sphere.
+The primitive equation model in SpeedyWeather.jl is an intermediate-complexity atmospheric general circulation model [@Kucharski2013] and can be thought of as a conceptual reinvention of the Fortran SPEEDY model [@Molteni2003] in the Julia programming language [@Bezanson2017].
+However, all models are written in a modular way to make its components easily extensible.
+Furthermore, operators used inside SpeedyWeather.jl are exposed to the user, facilitating analysis of the simulation data.
+SpeedyWeather.jl is therefore, beyond its main purpose of simulating atmospheric motion, also a library for the analysis of gridded data on the sphere.
 Running and analyzing simulations can be interactively combined, enhancing user experience and productivity.